Know your Lung Cancer risk

 Knowing your risk early gives you the power to take action:

-• Avoid exposure to asbestos, as the World Health Organization (WHO) estimates about 125 million people are still exposed occupationally to asbestos.
+• Avoid exposure to asbestos, as the World Health Organization (WHO) estimates about 125 million people are still exposed occupationally to asbestos and it is responsible for about 37.5% of all occupational lung cancer cases worldwide.
+Avoiding or ending asbestos exposure can reduce the excess risk of lung cancer by 100% over 20 years.

 The most comprehensive